pluto/ronkathon/src/encryption/symmetric/des/README.md

 ## Implementation details

-- limbs of `8 bits` are used to denote different types, i.e. `64, 56, 48, 32` in the encrpytion function.
+- limbs of `8 bits` are used to denote different types, i.e. `64, 56, 48, 32` in the encryption function.
 - all data is represented in **big-endian** order.
 - Refer to [tests](./tests.rs) for detailed examples and attack vectors.
   - Known-plaintext attack: brute force approach using exhaustive key search on the complete key space, i.e $[0,1<<2^{56}-1]$.